cirosantilli/cirosantilli.github.io/self-evaluation.md

 If your project does something that [I interests me](/interests), I will learn whatever it takes to contribute.
 Tell me what I must know, how long I have to learn it, and I'll call you back when I've mastered it.

 I write down almost everything I learn as it helps me learn better, find it later faster if I forget it, and may be useful to others.
+The sections bellow contain links to those write-ups.

-## Languages
+## Programming languages

 | Grade | Name                  | Notes                                                                                                                                                                                                                                 |
 |-------|-----------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|